About Jaelle Pedroli

 Since graduating with a Bachelor of Visual Arts and Diploma of Education from Curtin University (2004), Pedroli has continued to work as an Artist and a Visual Arts educator.
 Pedroli has intensified her focus on her own artistic practice since 2020.

-Her next solo show is scheduled for 1 August 2025 at Earlywork Gallery, South Fremantle.
+Her next group show is scheduled for 30 May 2026 at Nyisztor Studio, Fremantle.

 Artist Statement

-I was raised in the Southern Forest (Boojarah) region of WA.
+I was raised in the Southern Forest (Boojarah) region of Western Australia.
 My formative years living in the Australian bush have informed a visual language that is now tangible in my landscape paintings.
-Through painting, I connect with the natural world around me, contemplating who I am and where I belong, and revealing ties between memory, identity, and the land.
+Through painting, I connect with the natural world around me, reflecting on my sense of belonging within the landscapes I inhabit and paint.

-I create small en plein air studies along the banks of the Derbal Yerrigan (Swan River) in Boorloo (Perth) and in my hometown, Manjimup.
-Being present and immersed in the landscape is fundamental to my pursuit of capturing its aliveness.
-In the studio, larger paintings are created from these studies and photographic imagery I collect when emersed in each place.
+I create small en plein air studies within the Western Australian landscape.
+Being present and immersed in place is fundamental to my pursuit of capturing its aliveness through direct observation.
+In the studio, larger paintings are developed from these studies alongside photographic imagery gathered while working on location, allowing each work to evolve between lived experience and reflection.

 Acknowledgement to Country